felixrieseberg/windows95/README.md

 ## Credits

-99% of the work was done over at [v86](https://github.com/copy/v86/) by Copy.
+99% of the work was done over at [v86](https://github.com/copy/v86/) by Copy aka Fabian Hemmer and his contributors.

 ## Contributing